SmartAgentProtocol/SmartAgents/ImprovementProposals.md

 - SIP #11 Define prompt audit this code for known bugs.

 - SIP #12 Define prompt for Degen mode : )

+- SIP #13 Define prompt for starting YouAI.AI style survey to personalize the Smart Agent LLM.

+- SIP #14 Define prompt for registering a Ethereum Name Service.

+- SIP #15 Define prompt for registering a FIO crypto handle.